 Development of generic skills

-Chalmers has designed a program of courses and activities for doctoral students for the development of generic skills, Generic and Transferable Skills (GTS).
+Chalmers has designed a program for doctoral students with courses and activities for the development of generic skills, Generic and Transferable Skills (GTS).
 With these competencies Chalmers' doctors become more attractive in the labor market and better equipped for future leadership assignments, to address societal challenges and to collaborate across borders.
-GTS offers education to doctoral students in areas such as communication, pedagogy, leadership, and research ethics.
+GTS offers doctoral students education in areas such as communication, pedagogy, leadership, and research ethics.
 7,5 credits are mandatory, but doctoral students have a guarantee to take additional courses up to a total of 15 credits, if desired.

 Apply for a doctoral position